charlon/mongo-restapi/README.md

         Demo: http://localhost:8000/

+# Fixtures

+Run Docker exec to bring up a bash console for your app container

+$ docker exec -it rest_api_app /bin/bash

+Activate virtualenv and then run the 'create_collection' managment command to create your empty collections

+$ source bin/activate
+$ python manage.py create_collections

-## Mongo
+## MongoDB

-On the initial first build, 'mongo-volume' will be created and mounted to the Bitnami directory.
+On the initial first build, 'mongo-volume' will be created and mounted.
 This volume will allow your database to persist for future builds.
 Delete this directory to clear your data.

-Connect (with Compass or the database viewer of your choice) to your Mongo database using the Mongo credentials specified in the '.env' file
+The MongoDB server can be accessed from 'mongo_rest_db:27017' internally.
+Externally (from Compass or the viewer of your choice - 'localhost:27017').
+Use the username/password specified in your .env file respectively.